aidanmelen/terraform-aws-eks-auth/README.md

 ## Considerations

-The `aws-auth` configmap is automatically created on a new AWS EKS cluster when node groups or fargate profiles are joined.
-This is problematic because terraform resources cannot partily manage configmaps.
+The `aws-auth` configmap is automatically created on AWS EKS when managed node groups or fargate profiles join the cluster.
+This is problematic because a terraform resources are not designed to partially manage objects.

-The [terraform-aws-eks module examples](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/v18.11.0/examples/complete/main.tf#L323-L336) get around this by using the `local-exec` povisioner to patch `aws-auth` the configmap.
+The [terraform-aws-eks examples](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/v18.11.0/examples/complete/main.tf#L323-L336) get around this by using the `local-exec` povisioner to patch `aws-auth` the configmap.
 This requires the host to have `kubectl` installed; which is often not the case with remote operations in [Terraform Cloud](https://www.terraform.io/cloud-docs/run#remote-operations) and CI/CD pipelines.

-This module improves on this approach by executing `kubectl` commands with a [kubernetes job](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/job_v1).
+This module improves on this approach by executing `kubectl` commands from a [kubernetes job](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/job_v1).
 By default, the job will replace the `aws-auth` configmap with a new configmap managed in Terraform state.

+## Assumptions

+- You are using the [terraform-aws-eks](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) module.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->